 Another thing we’ve learned about is collaboration, a concept that commonly evokes images of 2 or more people gathered around a table or a computer.
 However, the pandemic forced us to change how we define and participate in collaboration.
 Because of the need for remote work, teams had to find ways to create together without being in the same physical place.
 Some teams embraced this new reality better than others.

 Yet, collaboration is key for enhanced productivity levels and increased efficiency.
 As the next normal emerges, many companies are keeping remote work policies or options in place, meaning distant collaboration is something that can and should continue to improve.
-Here, BairesDev examines the strategies businesses are using to continue to excel at remote collaboration.
+Here, BairesDev Press examines the strategies businesses are using to continue to excel at remote collaboration.

 Solving Problems